-Alfred Steppich, deputy supervisor for the Delaware Town Board, officiated at the swearing-in ceremony held at the UDC’s Narrowsburg office.
+The Honorable Steven Sauer, Town Justice for the Town of Cochecton, officiated at the swearing-in ceremony held at the UDC’s Narrowsburg office.

-Along with Roeder, UDC Representatives Jeffrey R. Dexter of Damascus Township, PA, and Alan F. Henry of Berlin Township, PA, were elected vice-chairperson and secretary-treasurer, respectively, at the Jan.
-3 annual meeting.
+Along with Richardson, UDC Representatives Jeffrey R. Dexter of Damascus Township, PA, and Alan F. Henry of Berlin Township, PA, were elected vice-chairperson and secretary-treasurer, respectively, at the non-profit organization’s Jan.
+2 annual meeting.

-Dexter, who was instrumental in Damascus Township’s July 21, 2008 decision to join the UDC, was appointed as first alternate representative in January 2010 before assuming the UDC representative position in 2012.
+Dexter, who was instrumental in Damascus Township’s July 21, 2008 decision to join the Council, was appointed as 1st alternate in January 2010 before assuming the UDC representative position in 2012.